-Applying for college typically involves taking standardized tests, writing personal statements, collecting letters of recommendation, and filling out applications.
+Applying to college typically involves taking standardized tests, writing personal statements, collecting letters of recommendation, and filling out applications.

-First, let’s take a look at what you typically need to apply to colleges and universities in the US.
+First, let’s take a look at the materials you'll typically need to complete and pull together in order to apply to colleges and universities in the US.

 Academic transcripts: Your transcripts—from high school, and other academic institutions you might have been enrolled in like community college—show colleges what classes you’ve taken and the grades you got in them.

 It’s a good idea to start the college application process several months before application deadlines, especially if you have other obligations like school or work.
-Many high school students start their applications in the summer before their senior year, or fall of their senior year .
+For standard admissions, many high school students start their applications in the fall of their senior year .
 If you include standardized tests, this process can begin in your junior year.

 If you’re applying through the Common App, you’ll likely be able to use one personal statement for multiple schools.
 Some schools may have another essay prompt you’ll have to answer in addition to the Common App prompt.

 Learn more: College Essay Topics and Writing Tips